gungoronline/linker/README.md

 - - -p is Default Admin Password
 - - -db is Database Name
 - - -dbuser is Database Connection Username
-- - -dnpass is Database Connection User Password
+- - -dbpass is Database Connection User Password
 - - -title is Website Title
 - - -baseurl is Site URL